Muncan90/WeOwnBlockchainTools/WeOwnValidatorPayoutTool/README.md

 * OwnBlockchainSdkPython (https://github.com/OwnMarket/OwnBlockchainSdkPython)
 * Python Requests Library to handle WeOwn node api endpoint http requests (https://requests.readthedocs.io/en/master/)
 * CoinGecko API to provide a conversion from CHX to a local currency (https://www.coingecko.com/api/documentations/v3)
-* Telegram Bot API to send messages with details of the automated transaction to a specified ChatID which requires an existing or newly created bot (https://core.telegram.org/bots/api) (https://core.telegram.org/bots#creating-a-new-bot)
+* Telegram Bot API to send messages with details of the automated transaction to a specified chatID which requires an existing or newly created bot (https://core.telegram.org/bots/api) (https://core.telegram.org/bots#creating-a-new-bot)

 ## Stages of the Script